xiao-akatsuki/axios/README.md

 ## Minimum Required JDK

-Axios is known to work with:
+axios is known to work with:

 Java 1.8 and higher